mapbox/geojson-vt/README.md

 ### Changelog

+##### 2.1.6 (Sep 22, 2015)

+- Fixed a bug where `getTile` could generate a lot of unnecessary tiles.
+- Fixed a bug where an empty GeoJSON generated tiles.

 ##### 2.1.5 (Aug 14, 2015)

 - Added `tileCoords` property with an array of coordinates of all tiles created so far.